Quasilinear P.D.Es, Interpolation spaces and H\"olderian mappings: Application of the interpolation for the regularity of the solution of the anisotropic equation

 \item If $p_i<2$, then :

-\end{enumerate} \end{description} \end{theo} \Pr Note that when $p>n$, $L^1(\O)$ is a subspace of the dual of $W_0^{1,\vec p}(\O)$, therefore the existence and uniqueness follows from standard theorem concerning monotone operator (see Lions \cite{Lionslivre}) or using fixed point theorem.
+\end{enumerate} \end{description} \end{theo} \Pr Note that when $p>n$, $L^1(\O)$ is a subspace of the dual of $W_0^{1,\vec p}(\O)$, therefore the existence and uniqueness follows from standard theorem concerning monotone operators (see Lions \cite{Lionslivre}) or using fixed point theorems.
 So we have for the solution $u\in W_0^{1,\vec p}(\O)$, noticing that $uV(x,u)\GEQ0$, that